dstrub18/NDKFramework/README.md

 # NDKFramework
 Repository of the NDKFramework as showcased at Audio Developer Conference 2019

+## Purpose

+Analog circuit emulations can be achieved using State-space processing.
+However, prototyping in this domain can be cumbersome, as its computation is non-modular and for each circuit iteration, the necessary matrices have to be computed anew.
+The NDKFramework reduces this modularity issue by deriving the matrices from the netlist specifications of the circuit in the application LTSPice.
+A set of Matlab scripts and extensions to the JUCE framework allow for offline-debugging and real-time simulation of analog circuits.

 ## Dependencies

 The following applications are needed to use the NDKFramework: